Accessibility Information

 Parking

 The historic site has no designated parking places for its visitors.
 There is parking available along Main Street, along Riverside Drive and in two parking areas directly adjacent to the site.
 Parking is free and plentiful in this area.
-Some handicapped slots are available in the adjacent parking lots.
-Curb cuts on Main Street are minimal, happening only at intersections.
+Some ADA parking spots are available in the adjacent parking lots.
+There is one ADA parking spot located directly in front of the interpretive center on Main Street.
+There is also a drop off area in front of the interpretive center with a sloped area for access to the sidewalk.

 Visitor Center

 The first floor of the visitor center, located at 200 S. Main St., contains exhibits and souvenirs for the site.
 There is also a film on the restoration of the building.
 The first floor is completely accessible and has a water fountain.
-This location also has a video of the tour for people who are unwilling or unable to negotiate the steep staircases used to enter the second floor of the historic site.
+We can offer a virtual option in this area for visitors who are unable to navigate the steps on the historic building.
+Please call at least two weeks in advance if you are requesting a virtual tour.
+Please visit this page for more information on tours.

 Historic Site Tours